danstis/rmstale/README.md

 rmstale is a tool to remove stale files recursively below a given directory.
 Files and folders older than a defined period are removed.
+A file is considered stale if it has not been modified in the last N days, where N is the value provided for the `--age` flag.
+This tool will also remove directories that are considered stale (older than the defined period) and are empty.

 Some examples for use: